WestDRI/wgpages/content/chapel2/chapel-22-task-parallel-heat-transfer.md

 > const rc = cols - nc*coltasks; // remainder columns (did not fit into the last task)
 >
 31,32c37,46
-<   for i in 1..rows do {    // do smth for row i
+<   for i in 1..rows {    // do smth for row i
-<     for j in 1..cols do {  // do smth for row i and column j
+<     for j in 1..cols {  // do smth for row i and column j
 <       Tnew[i,j] = 0.25 * (T[i-1,j] + T[i+1,j] + T[i,j-1] + T[i,j+1]);
 <     }
 <   }
 ---
->   coforall taskid in 0..coltasks*rowtasks-1 do { // each iteration processed by a separate task
+>   coforall taskid in 0..coltasks*rowtasks-1 { // each iteration processed by a separate task
 >     var row1, row2, col1, col2: int;
 >     row1 = taskid/coltasks*nr + 1;
 >     row2 = taskid/coltasks*nr + nr;